 Snake Eyes Piercing Jewelry

 As your piercer should know, you’ll want to use a 14-gauge barbell for your snake eyes piercing.
 That gives you the best chance at dodging migration.

-You’ll only be able to use small jewelry in these piercings.
-That will give you your best snake eyes look anyway.
+You’ll only be able to use small jewelry in these piercings, which will give you your best snake eyes look.

 A snake eyes piercing may be one of the more intimidating piercings you can have performed, but if you really love the look, you’ll probably want to brave all the risks and go ahead with it.

 Life’s short and you never know what’s going to happen, so you don’t want all your decisions to be ruled by fear.
 If you want a snake eyes piercing, don’t let anyone talk you out of it.
 You know yourself better than anyone else does.
 You know what you’re capable of and how far you’re willing to go.
 Now go out there and enjoy your new look.